dmitrywashere/dmitrywashere.github.io/_posts/2025-12-01-fusion-1-dcupgrade.md

 Almost immediately, everything snapped back into place.

 - Web browsing was fast again.
-- Speedtests looked like a gigabit connection should.
+- Speed tests looked like a gigabit connection should.
 - Smart devices reconnected.
-- The wife stopped glaring at me.
+- My wife stopped glaring at me.

 ---